OCHA-DAP/pa-aa-bfa-drought/analysis/monitoring_2025.md

 ### Calculate pixel-wise percentile

-Note that this excludes the current year from the percentile calculation, so the distribution doesn't change between monitoring years.
+Note that this excludes the current year from the percentile calculation (provided that the current year is not within the reference period 1981-2024), so the distribution doesn't change between monitoring years.

 ```python
 # count the years where value is less than or equal to current value